randy3k/SendTextPlus/README.md

  - [Cmder](http://bliker.github.io/cmder) and Cygwin on Windows (see below to configure Cmder)
  - SublimeREPL for R and python syntaxes (it works better with R)

 Terminal is the default for Mac, Cmder for Windows and tmux for Linux.
-To change the settings, open Preferences -> Package Settings -> SendText+ -> Settings.
+To change the default program, launch `SendText+: Choose Program` in command palatte.

 ### Installation